erellaz/Astronomy-parts-with-Openscad/README.md

 # Astronomy-parts-with-Openscad
 CAD designs for mechanical parts used in Astronomy, designed with OpenSCAD

+For plastic parts, the workflow is as follow:
+- create a parametric design with OpenSCAD.
+- save in STL, slice with Cura
+- 3D print, at home or online.

-The workflow is as follow:
+For metal parts, the workflow is as follow:
 - create a parametric design with OpenSCAD.
 - save in STL, slice the entire design or a part of it to Gcode with Cura, and 3D print for prototyping, iterate with the previous step.
 - Once the 3D printed prototype is verified to be correct, save in .csg format in OpenSCAD.